 Ongoing land management practices at Hamilton Pool Preserve include prescribed burns, prairie restoration, endangered species surveys, biological inventories and water quality monitoring.

 Swim at your own risk (when swimming is allowed).
 There are no lifeguards on duty.
 Swimming is sometimes prohibited due to high bacteria levels.
 For updated swimming conditions please call (512) 264-2740 before you come.

-During summer days when swimming is allowed, and especially on summer weekends, the number of people trying to visit Hamilton Pool greatly exceeds the number of people the canyon can accommodate.
+During months without the reservation system, the number of people trying to visit Hamilton Pool greatly exceeds the number of people the canyon can accommodate.
 We impose a limit on the number of people who can be in the preserve at any one time.
-A waiting line forms and people are allowed to enter as others leave.
-The waiting time usually is one and a half hours.
-When the waiting line reaches the maximum length allowable we turn newly arriving vehicles away and do not allow them to wait in line, or anywhere on preserve grounds.
-More vehicles are permitted to join the waiting line at a later time when conditions allow.
+A waiting line forms.
+The waiting time usually is one hour.
+When the waiting line reaches the maximum length allowable we turn all newly arriving visitors away and do not allow them to wait in line, or anywhere on preserve grounds.
+More visitors are permitted to join the waiting line at a later time when conditions allow.
 This practice is necessary to maintain proper traffic flow on Hamilton Pool Road and to avoid unsafe situations.

 The preserve is occasionally closed due to flooding or hazardous trail conditions.
 Call the public information line at 512-264-2740 for updated information.
 This recorded message is updated daily at 9 am, or during the day if rain changes our status.